am-tropin/restaurant-europe/README.md

 - The second ML problem is building a **content-based recommender** by restaurant features.
 The given problem was solved by using **the SciPy's Jaccord metric** in the [restaurant_recommender.ipynb](https://github.com/am-tropin/restaurant-europe/blob/main/restaurant_recommender.ipynb) notebook.

+- The third problem is **hypothesis testing** about relationship between average rating and some restaurant features (Spanish cuisine, Cheap Food, Vegetarian Friendly) for different countries.
+The given problem was solved by using **Student's and Welch's t-tests** from **SciPy** in the [restaurant_hypothesis_testing.ipynb](https://github.com/am-tropin/restaurant-europe/blob/main/restaurant_hypothesis_testing.ipynb) notebook.

 ## The Dashboard